Distance: 5 miles

 Free parking is available along the route, although the walk starts and ends at Fairholmes Visitor Information Centre, operated by the Peak District National Park.
 If you choose to park there for a small charge, your money goes towards maintaining the facilities and supporting the charity.
 There are toilets, a café and a gift shop at the Visitor Information Centre.

-From the A57, follow the brown signs marked ‘Derwent Valley Dams’ and park either at Fairholmes Visitor Information Centre (SK 17247) or in one of the parking areas along the road close by.
+1. From the A57, follow the brown signs marked ‘Derwent Valley Dams’ and park either at Fairholmes Visitor Information Centre (SK 17247, postcode S33 0AQ) or in one of the parking areas along the road close by.

-From the Visitor Information Centre, turn left and walk on the wide pavemet alongside the road that takes you back towards the A57.
+2. From the Visitor Information Centre, turn left and walk on the wide pavement alongside the road that takes you back towards the A57.
 The road is quiet, the path is well made and level, and the views are spectacular.

-After approximately 3km, pass through a gate beside a cattle grid.
+4. After approximately 1.5 miles, pass through a gate beside a cattle grid.
 Easily visible ahead of you is the beautiful Ashopton Viaduct, built in the early 1940s.

-The arches that you see rising above the water are only the very top of this impressive structure, as can be seen from this image taken during its construction (picture credit picturesheffield.com).
+The arches that you see rising above the water are only the very top of this impressive structure, as can be seen from this remarkable image taken during its construction.
+The remains of the village of Ashopton lie in the silt under the water.

-After approximately 3km, you will crest a hill and come upon a small cluster of pretty houses.
+8. After approximately 1.5 miles, you will crest a hill and come upon a small cluster of pretty houses.
 These houses are all that remain of the village of Derwent, which is one of the two villages (Ashopton being the other) flooded to create Ladybower Reservoir.

-The villages of Derwent and Ashopton were small but thriving communities in their time, with a number of houses, a shop, a church and a coaching inn.
+9. The villages of Derwent and Ashopton were small but thriving communities in their time, with a number of houses, a shop, a church and a coaching inn.
 The villagers were all relocated and the buildings submerged under the waters.
-In particularly dry summers, look out for the exposed foundations of some of the village buildings.
+In particularly dry summers, look out for the exposed foundations of some of the village buildings as you walk around.

-This walk is also suitable as a short bike ride with a cycle hire station at Fairholmes.
+This route is also suitable as a short bike ride with a cycle hire station at Fairholmes.